 I think a person’s creativity can suffer if they’re frantic to make money rather than simply allowing themselves to be an artist.

-What Led to You to Print on Demand?
+What led to you to Print on Demand?

 Back then, eBay had a section for independent artists, so I sold a fair amount of my work there.
 I moved towards print on demand around 2005 after seeing a business advert on a popular art forum.
 However, I ended up dumping the idea as the industry wasn’t fully developed and was mostly business-to-business orientated.